-Ejected Debris Debris ejected during catastrophic failure can cause serious injury or death by impact, severing or stabbing.
-To prevent injury:
+Debris ejected during catastrophic failure can cause serious injury or death by impact, severing or stabbing.

-- Keep away from the air inlet and air outlet when the alternator is running. - Do not put operator controls near the air inlet and air outlet. - Do not cause overheating by running the alternator outside rating plate parameters. - Do not overload the alternator. - Do not run an alternator with excessive vibration. - · Do not synchronize parallel alternators outside the specified parameters.
+- Keep away from the air inlet and air outlet when the alternator is running. - Do not put operator controls near the air inlet and air outlet. - Do not cause overheating by running the alternator outside rating plate parameters. - Do not overload the alternator. - Do not run an alternator with excessive vibration. - Do not synchronize parallel alternators outside the specified parameters.